pre410 - Renewable Energy Technologies I (Course overview)

 Prüfungszeiten

-4 Examinations (weight 25% each): Written Exam or Presentation of a Paper
+4 Exams (weight 25% each): Written exam or Paper with Presentation

 After successful completion of the module students should be able to: